-Advanced surgeries for congenital conditions
+Advanced surgeries for congenital disorders

 We also offer highly specialized, complex surgical procedures for the hands and feet, such as pollicization to treat severe thumb hypoplasia.
 For children born with a floating or no thumb, our surgeons can create one by moving, rotating and shortening the index finger.

-Our surgeons can also perform a toe-to-hand transfer, which is a complex microsurgery that requires years of dedication and training.
+Our pediatric orthopedic surgeons can also perform a toe-to-hand transfer, which is a complex microsurgery that requires years of dedication and training.
 These procedures take both function and cosmetics into consideration so that your child can move through life with little difficulty.